 Different gloves can also assist the bowler in a variety of ways.
 Different gloves will work for different bowlers so knowing what you want to achieve by using gloves is a crucial first step.

-In short, gloves are a versatile tool that can offer support, an increase in your game, and help elevate your bowling skills to the next level.
+In short, gloves are a versatile tool that can offer support, increase in your game, and help elevate your bowling skills to the next level.

 The main purpose of bowling gloves is to offer support to the bowler.
 When you are bowling you are essentially throwing a heavy weight on one side of your body, usually your dominant hand side.